 Applying for a disabled parking badge

 Once the degree of incapacity has been certified, the application for a disabled parking badge can be submitted.
-This process may also take a further six months.
-Full information (in Spanish) is available by clicking here.
+This process may also take a further six months or more.

 For Andalucía, full information (in Spanish) is available by clicking here.
 And the form to be filled in by clicking here.
 For more information in Andalucía, contact your provincial centre or call the 24 hour Junta de Andalucía information line for disabilities: (0034) 900555564 (Spanish).

 For the Balearic Islands, applications for the badges are normally only handled via the local town hall.
 Speak to the foreign residents officer at the council or, if there is none, ask for an appointment with a council social worker (trabajador social).

 Fo the Canary Islands, full information on the process (in Spanish) is on this link including a “solicitud” link to download and print out the form.
 There is also an information line (in Spanish) available (0034) 928219030 (press option 5: “políticas sociales” (social policies)).
 This line is open 08:00 to 20:00 Monday to Friday.
 Or contact the provincial centre.

 For Catalunya, the same process applies as the Balearic islands (see above).